tlin23/MetropoleAI/prompt_plan.md

 ---

-### **Step 3.3: Implement PDF Watcher for Auto-Sync**
+### **Step 3.3: Implement Website Content Refresh**
 **Tasks:**
-- Poll Google Drive folder every N minutes.
+- Schedule periodic website crawling to check for new content.
-- Re-ingest changed files.
+- Re-index when new content is detected.

 **Prompt:**
 ```
-Implement a scheduled task that checks the Google Drive folder every 10 minutes for new or updated PDFs.
+Implement a scheduled task that crawls the Metropole website every 24 hours to check for new or updated content.
 Rebuild the LlamaIndex if changes are detected.
 ```

 ---